omicsEye/omeClust/README.md

 ## Output ##

-the main output is the `m2clust.txt` a a tab-delimited text file that each row is a cluster with following columns.
+the main output is the `omeClust.txt` a a tab-delimited text file that each row is a cluster with following columns.
 * cluster: is a cluster name starts with C
 * members: members of a cluster
 * resolution_score: an score defined by